GavRobbs/zippy/README.md

 - 18/8/24: Made the main loop more efficient by fixing the allocation of the Connection object, also modified the API a bit
 - 18/8/24: Added an interface for buffer reads and created the SocketBufferReader class which is automatically added to the connection class
 - 18/8/24: Created an include file for the exceptions used by the library
+- 19/8/24: Converted the library to a dynamic library and added the beginnings of an extension system using dynamic libraries

 ### Current Priorities